newrelic/terraform-provider-newrelic/website/docs/r/cloud_gcp_link_account.html.markdown

 In addition to all arguments above, the following attributes are exported:

-- `id` - The project Id of the GCP linked account.
+- `id` - The Id of the GCP linked account.

 ## Import